Seminar 16 Moon lander game

 # set the value

-example.color = "blue"
+= "blue" example.color

-Note that there is no actual attribute color37, yet, our code works as if it does exist.
+37, yet, our code works as if it does exist.

-Implement virtual properties for MoonLander and LandingPad classes.
+Implement virtual properties for MoonLander

 16.10 Access restrictions

-You can also come across attributes with a single leading underscore in the name, e.g. _color.
-These are not private and are fully visible.
-However, the leading underscore hints that this attribute or method should be considered private.
-So, if you see an attribute like _color, you should pretend that you know not of its existence and, therefore, you never read or modify it directly.
+, you should pretend that you know not of its existence and, therefore, you never read or modify it directly.
 Of course, this is only an agreement, so you can always ignore it and work with that attribute directly40.
 However, this almost certainly will break the code in unexpected and hard-to-trace ways.

 16.11 Landing